syncfusion-content/maui-docs/MAUI/TreeView/overview.md

 # Overview of .NET MAUI TreeView (SfTreeView)

-The Syncfusion .NET MAUI TreeView is a data-oriented control that displays data in a hierarchical structure with expanding and collapsing nodes.
-It is commonly used to illustrate a folder structure, or nested relationships in an application.
+The Syncfusion .NET MAUI TreeView is a data-oriented control that displays the hierarchical data,such as organizational structures and nested connections, within your application.
+It provides a user-friendly way to interact with complex data structures and navigate through different levels of information by allowing users to expand and collapse nodes to reveal or hide underlying information.

 ## Key features

- * Optimized view reusing strategy for enhanced performance.
+ * `Enhanced performance`: Uses an optimized view-reusing strategy.

- * Binding and unbound mode - Support for binding hierarchical data or add unbound tree nodes.
+ * `Bound and unbound modes`: Bind hierarchical data or manually add unbound tree nodes.

- * Selection - Support for selection with different selection modes and keyboard navigation.
+ * `Selection`: Select nodes through different selection modes and keyboard navigation.

- * Templating - Provides complete UI customization through template and template selectors.
+ * `Item templating`: Customize the appearance of each node.

+ * `Expand and collapse nodes`: Easily reveal or hide underlying information.